-HISTORY OF CHEDDAR
+A BRIEF HISTORY OF CHEDDAR CHEESE

 Some key facts, however, are not in doubt.
 The land around the village of Cheddar has been at the centre of England's dairy industry since at least the 15th Century, with the earliest references to cheddar cheese dating from 1170.

-With the absence of refrigeration or adequate transport the problem of what to do with surplus milk was solved by turning it into cheese.
+With the absence of refrigeration or adequate transport, the problem of what to do with surplus milk was solved by turning it into cheese.
 Cheesemakers discovered that if you pressed the fresh curd to squeeze out the moisture, the cheese lasted much longer.
-This method of cheesemaking along with other refinements was perfected in the Cheddar area and so the first authentic Cheddar Cheese was born.
+This method of cheesemaking along with other refinements was perfected in the Cheddar area, and so the first authentic Cheddar Cheese was born.

-Some Cheddar Moments
+Some Key Cheddar Moments...

 King Henry II purchased 10,240 lbs of Cheddar in 1170 at a farthing per lb (that's 4644kg at a total cost of £10.67!)